Matthew 2:22: Analysis

 Joseph is again given important information in a dream.
 However, this time the author of Matthew does not report on its origin.
 The vocabulary of the passage and the previous instances make most scholars accept this to be another message from God.

-The Gospel of Luke mentions none of this.
-Most scholars believe this is because Luke sees Nazareth as Joseph's original home, and thus sees no reason to explain why he returns there.
-Much time is spent explaining why the family was in Bethlehem at the time of Jesus' birth.
-Matthew has the opposite view seeing Bethlehem as the family's original home, as demonstrated by them having a house in Matthew 2:11.
-It thus needs to go into some detail explaining why they eventually move to Nazareth.
-The important word is that translated as "withdrew" in the WEB.
-Gundry notes that the author of Matthew would have used return if Nazareth was Joseph's original home and "withdrawing" implies leaving for a new location.
+None of this material is shared by the Gospel of Luke.
+Most scholars believe this is because Luke, who explains in detail why Mary and Joseph were in Bethlehem at the time of Jesus' birth, sees Nazareth as Joseph's original home, and thus sees no reason to explain why he returns there.
+Matthew apparently takes the opposite view, seeing Bethlehem as the family's original home, as demonstrated by them having a house in Matthew 2:11.
+The keyword is ἀνεχώρησεν, translated as withdrew.
+Gundry notes that Matthew would have used return if Nazareth was Joseph's original home and "withdrawing" implies leaving for a new location.
 Schweizer sees this as unambiguous proof that Matthew has Joseph originally from Bethlehem.
-Evangelicals, of course, reject this view.
-France states that the author of Matthew does not discuss Joseph's origin in Nazareth because of his "typical avoidance of unnecessary detail."
+France states that Matthew does not discuss Joseph's origin in Nazareth because of his "typical avoidance of unnecessary detail."

-Referring to this passage the Glossa Ordinaria asks and answers: "why was he not afraid to go into Galilee, seeing Archelaus ruled there also?
-He could be better concealed in Nazareth than in Jerusalem, which was the capital of the kingdom, and where Archelaus was constantly resident."